- Sacrament of Reconciliation

 Sacrament of the Eucharist

 At every Mass we renew this covenant.
 Through a divine mystery, and by the power of the Holy Spirit, bread and wine are transformed into his body and blood.
-If we are not able to participate in the Sacrament of the Eucharist, we may pray the following:
+If we are not able to participate in the Sacrament of the Eucharist, we may pray an Act of Spiritual Communion.

 Act of Spiritual Communion